pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 > **Note:**
 >
-> The version `8.0.16` or later is strongly recommended, which fixes two Common Vulnerabilities and Exposures (CVEs):
+> Version `8.0.16` or later is strongly recommended, which fixes two Common Vulnerabilities and Exposures (CVEs):
 >
 > - Fix CVE-2019-2692 directly
 > - Fix CVE-2021-22569 indirectly

-For an example about how to build a complete application, see [Build a Simple CRUD App with TiDB and JDBC](/develop/dev-guide-sample-application-java.md).
+For an example of how to build a complete application, see [Build a Simple CRUD App with TiDB and JDBC](/develop/dev-guide-sample-application-java.md).

 ### Java ORM framework